Amid hoopla around Ichiro and Mariners — A’s are here, too

 “I’ve been around,” he said.
 “There were a lot of teams that didn’t want me, but there were obviously teams that wanted me.
 Somebody saw something there.”

-Hendriks has become a multi-functional pitcher.
+Hendricks has become a multi-functional pitcher.
 He’s was the opening pitcher in the A’s 7-2 wild-card playoff loss to the New York Yankees, giving up a two-run homer in the first inning to Aaron Judge.
 That was his only inning.

 He’s basically a relief pitcher, but tries not to get hung up on terms; opener, starter, set-up man — you name it.